 Tear Duct Obstruction Diagnosis

-Diagnosis is based on symptoms.
+Diagnosis of a blocked tear duct is based on symptoms.
 The cause of the tear duct blockage must also be identified.
 Tests are determined by the patient's age and symptoms.

 The eye doctor takes a history of past medical and vision problems and current eye problems and may perform a basic eye exam.
 To determine the presence and extent of tear duct blockage, a fluorescein eye stain is used to observe the drainage of tears.
 An orange dye is placed in the eye using a dropper or blotting paper.
 After it covers the surface of the cornea, a blue light is shone on the eye to detect abnormalities on the cornea, including delays in tear drainage.